awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 A parameter version number might be generated before the validation operation is complete\.
 The operation might not be complete even if a parameter version number is generated\.

-To monitor whether your parameters are created successfully, we recommend using Amazon EventBridge \(EventBridge\) to send you notifications about your `create` and `update` parameter operations\.
+To monitor whether your parameters are created successfully, we recommend using Amazon EventBridge to send you notifications about your `create` and `update` parameter operations\.
 These notifications report whether a parameter operation was successful or not\.
 If an operation fails, the notification includes an error message that indicates the reason for the failure\.

 ```
 {